sndrs/postcss-atomised/README.md

 | `*`  | :x:  |

-All elements can only use one class from the stylesheet that will be atomised.
-This means that every element is completely isolated from the rest.
-And because it reduces a stylesheet to only its resolved declarations, any duplication across rules will be eradicated.
+All elements that you want to benefit from atomisation can only use one class from the original stylesheet.
+This means that those elements are completely isolated.
+And because it reduces a compatible stylesheet to only its resolved declarations, any duplication across atmomised rules will be eradicated.

 ## Usage